Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Grover’s and Amplitude Amplification Algorithms : Principles and Limitations

 \subsection{Limitations}

 Despite its quadratic advantage, one notable limitation of these quantum search algorithms is that they are probabilistic.
 This probabilistic nature stems from non-fractional number of application of Grover's operator, which from Eqn. \ref{eq:k} is clearly not constrained to be a natural number.
-Thus, the computed value of $k$ is rounded, and either the lower or upper bound is selected accordingly.
-However, if the lower bound is chosen, the final state of the system fails to reach the desired state and does not fully overlap with $|\psi_{target}\rangle$, resulting in an undershoot as seen in Fig. \ref{fig:Error_State}.
-Similarly if the upper bound of $k$ is chosen, this results in an overshoot.
+Thus, the computed value of $k$ is rounded and either the lower or upper bound is selected accordingly.
+However, if the lower bound ($k_{l} < k$) is chosen, then the final angle between the state vector and the non-target subspace is given by

+which results in undershoot and the final state of the system does not fully overlap with $|\Psi_{target}\rangle$ as shown in Fig. \ref{fig:Error_State}.
+Similarly if the upper bound of $k$ is chosen ($k_u > k$), the corresponding angle satisfies

+leading to an overshoot, causing the state to rotate beyond the $|\Psi_{target}\rangle$.
+In both the cases, the resulting success probability is less than $1$, as the state vector of the system in these cases has non-zero vector component along $|\Psi_{non-target}\rangle$.
 The quantum measurement collapses the superposition of states, introduces an inherent randomness into the result.
-While the Grover's and amplitude amplification algorithms increases the probability of measuring the correct solution, this algorithm does not guarantee that the correct answer will be found on the first execution of the algorithm.
+While the Grover's and amplitude amplification algorithms increases the probability of measuring the correct solution, these algorithm does not guarantee that the correct answer will be found on the first execution of the algorithm.
 In practice, this implies that these algorithms must be repeated multiple times to enhance the probability of measuring the correct solution.\\

 Another limitation inherent to Grover's and amplitude amplification algorithms is that when the target state makes up for more than half of the initial state $|\Psi\rangle$, these algorithms instead of increasing the probability of measuring the target states, decreases its probability.
 This could be understood as, if the initial success probability $p$ is greater than $0.5$, the number of iterations calculated from Eqn. \ref{eq:k} is less than $0.5$.
-This value is typically rounded to $0$, which implies no quantum advantage since the Grover's operator would not be applied.
-Where as if upper bound of $k$ is considered i.e. $1$ then the probability of success after the application of oracle and diffusion operator turns out to be $0.5$, which is same as the initial state.
+This value is typically rounded to $0$, which implies that there is no quantum advantage since the Grover's operator would not be applied.
+Where as if the upper bound of $k$ is considered, i.e. $1$ then the probability of success after the application of oracle and diffusion operator turns out to be $0.5$ (Eqn. \ref{eq:p_success}), which is same as the initial state.
 This is represented as in Fig. $\ref{fig:50}$.\\

 Now, if the initial probability of success is greater than $0.5$ then the number of iterations calculated from Eqn. \ref{eq:k} is less than $0.5$, which is rounded to $0$, hence there is no quantum advantage as the number of times the operator is needed to be applied is $0$.
 Even if the operator is applied for $1$ time the final success probability will always be less than the initial success probability, if the initial success probability is more than $0.5$.
 This can be proven as follows:\\\\ Given the initial success probability, $p = sin^2\theta$ (from Eqn. \ref{eq:p}), the case where $p \geq 1/2 $ is considered.
 This implies $sin^2\theta \geq \frac{1}{2}$.\\\\ The purpose is to show that $p \geq p_{success}$ after one iteration, i.e., $sin ^2\theta \geq sin^2(3\theta)$.\\ Starting with: